nkphysics/autoNICER/README.md

 	- If you selected that you want want an output que written then create a .csv file with the header `Input,Name` and input the path to that file when prompted.

+6. Next you will see the following prompt `Enter Observation ID or Command: `.
+Enter in the desired OBSID for the observation that you want retrieved and reduced.
+Better yet, copy the desired observation ID from the HEASARC archive and paste into the program.

+	- Hit enter/return after entering in the desired NICER observation ID
+	- Enter `done` in the prompt after you have entered in all your desired observation IDs
+	- Enter `sel` if you want to see the OBSIDs you have entered.
+Do this before you use `done`

+7. You will see autoNICER start retrieving the data with wget, then that will be fed directly into `nicerl2`, then it will be barycenter corrected and lastly compressed in a .tar.gz format.